-What Should be Your First Step?
+What Should Be Your First Step?

 Preparing for your goal without any direction will not take you anywhere.
 Before diving deep into JEE preparations, it is important for you to know what you are preparing for.

-The first step to score well in JEE Main Mathematics is to know the syllabus and the paper pattern in and out.
+The first step to scoring well in JEE Main Mathematics is to know the syllabus and the paper pattern in and out.
 This will help you to know and understand the topics you need to cover, and the type of questions usually asked in the exam.

 Get hold of the best books to prepare for JEE Main.
-Besides CBSE books, you will need the help of other reference books to further strengthen your understanding of the concepts and its implications.
+Besides CBSE books, you will need the help of other reference books to further strengthen your understanding of the concepts and their implications.
 Here is the list: Best books for JEE Main

 The 3 T’s

-After learning about the syllabus, exam pattern and best book, let’s learn the 3 Ts which you need to grasp to ace Mathematics.
+After learning about the syllabus, exam pattern, and best book, let’s learn the 3 Ts which you need to grasp to ace Mathematics.
 Read ahead: